srackham/cryptor/README.md

 ## Implementation Notes
 - To ensure minimal use of Web currency APIs (which are often throttled) Portfolio evaluations, crypto prices and exchange rates are cached to the local `$HOME/.cryptor` directory.
-Normally, unless the `-refresh` option is used, price updates will only be fetched over the Internet once per day.
+Normally, unless the `-refresh` option is used, current asset prices and exchange rates will only be fetched over the Internet once per day.

 - Asset values are saved in USD.

 - Current portfolio valuations are saved to the `$HOME/.cryptor/history.json` file.
-Historic valuations (using the `-date` option) do not update the history.
+Historic valuations (using the `-date` option) are not saved.

+- When a portfolio valuation is saved to the history file it is date stamped with the current date.
+If the `-refresh` option is used the portfolio is also time stamped (otherwise the time is left blank).

+- Dates are saved as YYYY-DD-MM formatted strings; times are saved as HH:MM:SS formatted strings.
+Local dates and times are used.

 - Use the `-currency` option to display values in non-USD currencies.